-To qualify as a REIT, we generally must distribute annually to our stockholders dividends equal to at least 90% of our net taxable income, determined without regard to the dividends-paid deduction and excluding net capital gains.
-We will be subject to regular corporate income taxes on any undistributed REIT taxable income, each year, including any undistributed net capital gains.
+To qualify as a REIT, we generally must distribute annually to our stockholders at least 90% of our net taxable income, determined without regard to the dividends-paid deduction and excluding net capital gains.
+We will be subject to regular corporate income taxes on any undistributed REIT taxable income each year, including net capital gains.
 Additionally, we will be subject to a 4% nondeductible excise tax on any amount by which distributions paid by us in any calendar year are less than the sum of 85% of our ordinary income, 95% of our capital gain net income and 100% of our undistributed income from previous years.
-Certain payments we make to our stockholders under our share repurchase plan may not be taken into account for purposes of these distribution requirements.
-If we do not have sufficient cash to make distributions necessary to preserve our REIT status for any year or to avoid taxation, we may be forced to borrow funds or sell assets even if the market conditions at that time are not favorable for these borrowings or sales.
-These options could increase our costs or reduce our equity.
+Payments we make to our stockholders under our share repurchase plan will not be taken into account for purposes of these distribution requirements.
+If we do not have sufficient cash to make distributions necessary to preserve our REIT status for any year or to avoid taxation, we may be forced to borrow funds or sell assets even if the market conditions at that time are not favorable for borrowings or sales.